 1. Find a Mitchell Lama Building

 The first step in getting Mitchell Lama housing is finding a building that offers the program.
-There is no master list for Mitchell-Lama apartments.
+You can select a building and find their contact information online.
 Each Mitchell-Lama development requires you to apply separately, but you can apply for multiple developments at once.

 2. Apply to Join the Waitlist